Q: Are FM ACOUSTICS products available ex stock now?

 Q: Why is there no MKII version of certain FM ACOUSTICS products, like e.g. the FM 111?

 A: We do not adhere to the more or less regular "upgrade" game or "a new product update every year" philosophy.
-Once an FM ACOUSTICS becomes available it has undergone countless tests "down to the bone" in critical situations in different parts of the world - before ! - it is made available.
-This assures that bugs or problems show up in the pre-series and in the "0"-series and can be ironed out before (and not after...) the unit becomes available.
+Once an FM ACOUSTICS becomes available it has undergone countless tests "down to the bone" in critical situations in different parts of the world - before (!) - it is made available.
+This assures that bugs or problems show up in the pre-series and if not there in the following "0"-series and can be ironed out before (and not after...) the unit becomes available.

-As an example: since its introduction 15 years ago the FM 266 did not need a single modification.
+As an example: since its introduction 26 years ago the FM 266 did not need a single modification.
 It was - and is - just right.
 This is good for the users and it is good for us; stable long-term production.
-So no need for a "MKII" in the past 15 years.
+So no need for a "MKII" in all these years.

-Recently, new parts have become available that - together with advanced insights due to long-term research - allow the first amelioration in 15 years.
+Recently, new parts have become available that - together with advanced insights due to long-term research - allow the first amelioration.
 The refinement manifests itself in some smaller but also some more substantial improvements.
-These certainly warrant a designation of "MKII" and such is actually needed to differentiate the two as parts, pcb etc. are different.
+These certainly warrant a designation of "MKII" and such is actually needed to differentiate the two as many components, layout, pcb etc. are different.